Titan FX

 GOOG vs GOOGL: Which Google stock should you buy?

-The main difference between GOOG and GOOGL is voting rights.
+GOOG vs GOOGL: GOOGL (Class A) has 1 vote per share, GOOG (Class C) has none.
+Price difference is under 1%, while dividends and economic exposure are identical.
 GOOGL (Class A shares) carries 1 vote per share, while GOOG (Class C shares) has no voting rights.
 Share prices typically differ by less than 1%, but dividends and economic exposure are identical.
 For retail investors who don't need voting rights, GOOG is usually the more cost-efficient choice.

 This article explains Alphabet's (Google's parent company) Dual Class share structure, the differences between Class A / B / C, dividend policy, and key points for making investment decisions.